Xisrr1/Revancify/README.md

 ```

 ## Usage
-After installation, type `revancify` in termux and press enter.
+After installation, type `xisr` in termux and press enter.

 Or use with arguments.
-Check them with `revancify -h`
+Check them with `xisr -h`

 # Thanks & Credits
 [Revanced](https://github.com/revanced)